Dgaduin/checkout-challenge/docs/README.md

   - External CQRS will remain an option, behind the repository interfaces

 ## Things to improve

 - More specific exceptions for easier handling
 - Use different validation system than just exceptions
 - Rename the tests and use something like Specflow to define the behaviour of the domain
+- Introduces additional entities like Merchant
 - Some of the tests might fail under a devil's advocate process
+- Corelate the api key with the merchantId for a proper authz flow
+- An actual data store which can be included in the Docker image instead of the in-memory provider
+- Maybe move some of the services around
+- Provide proper XML docs across the board
+- Don't store all the payment data in the DB - like CVV
+- Look into in-memory encryption for the card number and CVV while processing - it's less than a second but memory sniffing attacks for GC languages are relatively well known
+- Enhance the HealthCheck endpoint to report on 3rd part availabilities
+- Add more unit tests
+- Data storage remains open ended since the scope of the service can vary huge amounts, probably a relational DB which supports encrypted columns and at rest encryption will be something that can fit most scenarios.
+Support for sharding, multi-tenancy and geo splitting are additional plusses.
+- Produce a SDK to integrate against the API
+- Performance loads would be mostly network related in this scenario, but having some data to back it up would be good in prod